Skip to content

 Terminal window

-fluvie render starter --out starter.mp4
+fluvie render ./lib/example_video.dart --out example.mp4